-- Form; assume you are not facilitating so it must all be spelled out.
+- b.
+Speaker or leader's position among participants. - c.
+Any specific atmosphere can be detailed here. - 12.
+Safety Checks -- Attempts are made to anticipate all types of rsks associated with your plan.
+List the names of any forms that will be on file to be utilized when running the program plan.
+Samples of the forms are optional. - F. Twelve (12) Program Design Forms -- With each Program Design Form; assume you are not facilitating so everything must be spelled out.
 As a result, each Description of Activity must be a detailed blueprint, lesson plan, and cookbook-like description that someone else can pick up and facilitate.
 Complete references using APA style are required for each Program Design Form so that the facilitator could acquire further information.
 All Program Design Forms require a complete reference at the bottom. - 1.
 Researched sources may include databases, journals, magazines, the web, books, manuals, etc... that identifies examples, equipment, or DVDs to be used for that activity.
 Be sure to use the right format appropriate for each activity. - 2.
-Use ten (10) Program Classifications -- 10 program classifications must be used at least once as an activity on a Program Design Form. - 3.
+Use ten (10) Program Classifications -- 10 of the 12 activity classifications on p81 of the text must be used at least once as an activity on a Program Design Form. - 3.
 Program Design form hours -- Each Program Design Form must run for at least 30 minutes in length and no more than 90 minutes.
 The total number of programmed hours must be a minimum of 14 clock hours. - 4.
 Important -- To be worthy of a Program Design Form, there must be an instruction component.
-Activities that run themselves can be a part of the program plan design, but are not worthy of a Program Design Form and in Part II. - G. Program Evaluation (will be taught in another course and added later).
+Activities that run themselves can be a part of the program plan design, but are not worthy of a Program Design Form. - G. Program Evaluation (will be taught in another course and added later).